frederic-perez/AmE-dictionary/data/dictionary.md

 __leer<sup>1</sup>__ _v_ (leering) :four: :pencil2: _v_ Look or gaze in a lascivious or unpleasant way. _Bystanders were leering at the nude painting._ _Syn_ ogle, look lasciviously
 __leer<sup>2</sup>__ _n_ A facial expression of contempt or scorn; the upper lip curls. _Syn_ sneer
 __leery__ _adj informal_ :six: Cautious or wary due to realistic suspicions. _A city leery of gang violence._ _Institutions are leery of the paperwork._
-__leeway__ _n_ :six: Leeway is a term used to describe the amount of freedom available.
+__leeway__ _n_ :seven: Leeway is a term used to describe the amount of freedom available.
 If you know you have a paper due on Monday, you might ask your teachers if there is any leeway––could you, say, bring it first thing Tuesday morning?
 A permissible difference; allowing some freedom to move within limits. _Allowing leeway for students who have low scores._
 __lefty buckets__
 __leg up__ :two::hammer:_Area's 2 reigning congressmen have leg up on funding._ _That might give me a leg up._
 __leg warmer__ _n_